15 Low Carb Appetizer Ideas

 Not only are shrimp low carb, but they also are a good protein source.
-Be mindful with the serving size of cocktail sauce since they tend to average about 7g/carbohydrates per 1 ounce serving.
+Be mindful of the serving size of cocktail sauce since they tend to average about 7g/carbohydrates per 1 ounce serving.

-8. Stuffed Mushrooms
+8. Stuffed mushrooms

 Try filling with various vegetarian or protein options to keep the carbohydrate down.
 Try these stuffed mushrooms.